 Theoretically, fixed costs are not easy to change—that is why they are called “fixed.”
 But not easy and not possible are not the same.

-Here are ten ways to lower your life’s fixed costs:
+10 budgeting tips to lower your life’s fixed costs:

 1. Buy/Rent a smaller home.
 In most situations, housing costs (rent, mortgage, taxes) take up the largest percentage of a person’s income.
 Living in a smaller home offers opportunity to cut these fixed costs.
 In our society, moving into a smaller home is equated with taking a step back in life, but that is a shame.
 There are many benefits to a family living in a smaller home.
 And your largest expense offers the greatest opportunity.